mi-classroom/mi-web-technologien-beiboot-ss2025-fwehn/adr/01_framework_laravel.md

 ## Context and Problem Statement

-For the development of a new application, a programming language and ideally a framework was needed that offered easy database integration, API functionalities, image management, and openness for the integration of external tools or plugins.
+For the development of the new application, a programming language and ideally a framework was needed that offered easy database integration, API functionalities, image management, and openness for the integration of external tools or plugins.